WordPress is an open source content management system (CMS) that has been available since 2003.

 Who should use BigCommerce?

-Magento’s main platform is completely open-source and free to use.
+Adobe Commerce’s main platform is completely open source and free to use.
 This gives users an incredible amount of freedom to build their stores exactly how they like them, with little to no constraints placed on them by the software.

 Key features

-If you do feel like you have the programming chops to deal with Magento, then you’re going to have access to a huge range of cool features to build an amazing online store.
+If you do feel like you have the programming chops to deal with Adobe Commerce, then you’re going to have access to a huge range of cool features to build an amazing online store.

-Most Magento stores look absolutely fantastic if they’ve been properly coded, and always give a business a unique feel that helps them stand out from the competition.
+Most Adobe Commerce stores look absolutely fantastic if they’ve been properly coded and always give a business a unique feel that helps them stand out from the competition.

-You don’t have to do everything from scratch with Magento either.
-If you’d like, you can start from one of Magento’s base themes.
+You don’t have to do everything from scratch with Adobe Commerce either.
+If you’d like, you can start from one of pre designed templates in Adobe Commerce’s base themes.

 Pros: